 - This is the easiest tip.
 When you take your roast from the oven, it has to sit on the cutting board for 20 minutes before you slice it.
 It works out well, as this is when you put your baking dish of creamed parmesan spinach into the oven to heat.

 How to buy a Prime Rib of Beef!
 For four people you will need a 3 pound boneless roast and for six people a 4 1/2 pound roast.
 Its 3/4 of a pound per person.
 I like my roast cut from the 'small end' of the whole roast.
 Ask for this and also ask the butcher to tie it for you.
 Easy so far.Ingredients

 - 5 to 6 pound Boneless Prime Rib of beef - called First Cut, tied

-- Olive oil
+- 1 tablespoon olive oil

-- 1 teaspoon ground black pepper
+- 1 tablespoon freshly ground black pepper

 - Preheat the oven to 450°F.

-- To carve your roast, remove the string and slice into one half inch thick slices using a long, thin, sharp knife and arrange on platter.
+- To carve your roast, remove the string and slice into one half inch thick slices using a long, thin, sharp knife and arrange on a platter.

 While meat is resting, make your Horseradish Sauce